(Revised January 2023)

 IV.
 Oral Presentations

-Students in their first year prepare an Oral Presentation that they deliver to the faculty during the second week of the final exam period of the Spring semester.
-A text is selected by the student from a list supplied by the faculty, using it as the basis from which to develop a fifteen-minute talk, offering a clear line of reasoning in good Spanish or Portuguese.
+Students in their first year prepare an Oral Presentation that they deliver to the faculty at a predetermined date towards the end of the spring semester.
+The student selects a text from a list of short texts supplied by the ladder faculty (i.e., Assistant Professor, Associate Professor, or Professor) and provides a 15-minute close-reading of it in Spanish or Portuguese.
 No presentation may last longer than 20 minutes.
-The student can use notes for the talk, but should not read a prepared text.
-This is a diagnostic exercise designed to assess the student’s analytical abilities and success in situating the topic chosen in the context of the literary work as a whole.
+The student may utilize notes for the talk but should not read a prepared text.
+This is a diagnostic exercise designed to assess the student’s abilities in close reading.
 Students should not overburden their presentation of the selected text with secondary readings or theory, nor should they summarize the piece.
-Instead they should work exhaustively with the text at hand while situating these close readings within the work’s larger historical context.
+Instead, they should work deeply and critically with the text at hand while situating it within the work’s larger context.

-After the talk, the student will respond to questions regarding the text and the talk.
-This examination will not be assigned a letter grade; however, the assessment made by the Faculty will be recorded and communicated to the student by the DGS.
-Failure to perform satisfactorily will result in termination from the program.
-In some cases, the faculty may recommend that the student strengthen specific areas.
+The presentation will be followed by questions the faculty will pose about the analysis provided.
+This exercise will not be assigned a letter grade; however, the assessment made by the faculty will be recorded and communicated to the student by the DGS.
+Areas of improvement will be highlighted.

 V. Language Requirements